Understanding Owner Financing: A Friendly Guide for New Homebuyers

 Explaining Key Differences

 Owner financing is not one-size-fits-all.
-The Tanios Law Firm explains the legal and practical differences between seller mortgage, land contract, rent to own, and wraparound mortgage.
+Attorney Alexande Tanios with The Tanios Law Firm explains the legal and practical differences between seller mortgage, land contract, rent to own, and wraparound mortgage.
 This clarity helps clients avoid costly mistakes.

 Every real estate deal is unique.
 The firm provides personalized advice for complex cases, such as properties with existing liens, multiple owners, or special zoning rules.